mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

         Notable one is lcd antighosting feature.

     config/config-user.txt:
+        This file has been deprecated, since it could be overwritten by a shader update, so use config/config-user-opional.txt

+    config/config-user-optional.txt:
-        shader parameters that can be changed within Retroarch. can be set within this file too.
+        Shader parameters that can be changed within Retroarch. can be set within this file too.
         PRO: The shader will be faster
         CON: The parameters can no longer be modified within Retroarch.
+        Please read config-user-optional-template.txt for instructions.

     textures/background_under.png
-        This is the image that shown by default under the main content and under the bezel.
+        This is the image that shown by default under the game and the bezel.
         Read further for details.

     textures/background_over.png
-        This is the image that shown by default over the main content and under the bezel.
+        This is the image that shown by default over the game and the bezel.
         Read further for details.

     textures/monitor_body_curved.png, textures/monitor_body_straight.png